kojix2/chatgpt-cli/README.md

 sudo mv chatgpt /usr/local/bin/
 ```

-Note: These binaries are not statically compiled and require shared libraries, such as `libssl` and `libcrypto`.
+Note: Binaries for macOS are [not statically compiled](https://crystal-lang.org/reference/1.7/guides/static_linking.html#macos) and require shared libraries, such as `libssl` and `libcrypto`.
 If you encounter any errors, please check the required libraries by running `otool -L /usr/local/bin/chatgpt`.

+Windows is not supported.

 ### From source code